Instance Segmentation for Autonomous Log Grasping in Forestry Operations: INTRODUCTION

 Our work focuses primarily on this log perception problem, targeting autonomous forestry forwarders and wood loaders.
 In computer vision, earlier work on object detection focused on predicting bounding boxes encompassing the target objects.
 The object's center of mass, the usual grasp point for a log, could then be assumed to be in the middle of the bounding box.
 However, this assumption will fail for non-rectangular objects such as crooked wood logs, as seen in \autoref{fig:rotated_problem}.
 Thus, our system aims at segmenting individual logs in RGB images from a camera placed in or above the operator's cabin, as shown in \autoref{fig:inference_forwarder}.
 One reason that detection of wood logs is non-trivial is that they tend to be cluttered by nature.
 Indeed, logs are elongated objects that are generally found either randomly spread on the ground, or in piles throughout the recently harvested forest or the lumberyard.
 Moreover, they suffer from partial occlusion, either from branches or simply other logs, which makes instance segmentation more challenging.
 Variations in illumination and weather in outdoor locations are also challenging, especially in northern countries such as Canada or Sweden.
 In these areas, forestry operations are performed throughout the winter, thus in snowy conditions.
-Our main contribution consists in characterizing data-driven approaches, namely deep learning, on the task of wood logs segmentation.
-In this regard, we provide a \emph{densely annotated} dataset with a diversity of scenarios, \ie{} piled and individual logs, various seasons, environments, illuminations and point of views.
-We also demonstrate the viability of speeding up manual data labeling by using an earlier-trained network to suggest labels to a human annotator, simplifying future annotation jobs.
-We then tested three instance segmentation architectures.
-First, we used Mask R-CNN~\cite{he2017mask}, a well-known and widely used segmentation network, as a baseline.
-Its poor results show that using axis-aligned bounding boxes as region proposals leads to sub-par quality masks, mainly because they encompass other logs, as depicted in \autoref{fig:bbox_problem}.
-Since logs are elongated and not axis-aligned, an upgraded version using oriented anchors~\cite{ma2018arbitrary} in the \ac{RPN} was considered.
-This helps by reducing the presence of other logs in the \ac{ROI}.
-Finally, we tested a recent, state-of-the-art transformer network called Mask2Former~\cite{cheng2021masked} which shows promising results on the log segmentation task.
-In particular, we show that this type of approach seems to be compatible with long-shaped, cluttered objects.
-In short, the contributions of this work are: \begin{itemize} \item a demonstration of the potential and applicability of different deep neural networks architectures on the challenging task of log detection; and \item \emph{TimberSeg 1.0}: the first publicly available dataset of \numberofimagesindataset RGB images of logs in various environments, with dense annotation (bounding boxes and masks) for \numberoflogsindataset logs. \end{itemize}